skysqlinc/skysql-docs/docs/Using AWS GCP private VPC connections/Setting up AWS Private Link.md

 ## Setup AWS Private link using Terraform Provider

-For general instructions on using the SkySQL Terraform Provider, see "[Terraform Launch Walkthrough](https://mariadb.com/docs/skysql-dbaas/nr-quickstart/terraform-launch-walkthrough/)".
+For general instructions on using the SkySQL Terraform Provider, see "[Terraform Launch Walkthrough](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md)

-For an example Terraform configuration that enables AWS PrivateLink, see "[https://github.com/mariadb-corporation/terraform-provider-skysql/tree/main/examples/privateconnect](https://github.com/mariadb-corporation/terraform-provider-skysql/tree/main/examples/privateconnect)".
+For an example Terraform configuration that enables AWS PrivateLink, see Resources section [here](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md).

 ### **Enable AWS PrivateLink on Service Launch**

 To enable AWS PrivateLink when launching a new service via the SkySQL Terraform provider:

-1. Initiate service launch using the procedure at "[Terraform Launch Walkthrough](https://mariadb.com/docs/skysql-dbaas/nr-quickstart/terraform-launch-walkthrough/)".
+1. Initiate service launch using the procedure at "[Terraform Launch Walkthrough](../Quickstart/Launch%20DB%20using%20the%20Terraform%20Provider.md) .
 2. When you are configuring the `skysql_service` resource, add the `endpoint_mechanism` and `endpoint_allowed_accounts` attributes.

     For example, the attributes can be placed after `ssl_enabled`: